 These online forms ensure contact with Gettysburg College administrators, who will be in touch with the reporter through their Gettysburg email account.
 Student reports about harassment by other students are overseen by Gettysburg College administrators.
-Student reports of harassment by adjunct section professors or GLI employees are forwarded to GLI's COO.
+Student reports of harassment by Gettysburg faculty or staff are overseen by Gettysburg College administrators.
+Student reports of harassment by adjunct section professors in the GLI Master of American History program or GLI employees are forwarded to GLI's COO.